Stevecv/SteveScriptDocs/index.rst

 Broadcasting
 ~~~~
+Send a message to all players online however will not send a message to the console
 ``broadcast(<string>)``

-Sends a message to all players online however will not send a message to the console

 Useage:
 ``broadcast(<message>)``